Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-marine-corps-planning-process.md

 Execution teams can lose planning knowledge during a rushed handoff.

 **Action**
-Organize the people, products, facilities, and schedule needed for transition before the order is complete.
+Organize the people, products, facilities, and schedule needed for the transition before the order is complete.

 **Outcome**
 The handoff transfers essential knowledge without delay.